Diana Olick

 Examples:

-• The author occasionally approaches the market with optimism despite challenges, which could be seen as a slight bias.
+• The author occasionally approaches the market with optimism despite challenges, potentially indicating a slight bias towards positivity.

 Conflicts of Interest